 Using analysis information, drafts are written by section.
 These drafts are sent electronically prior to the scheduled meetings to allow time for review.
 An OSBA policy specialist facilitates each policy meeting, refers to related laws or rules, discusses possible options and answers questions as each policy and administrative regulation are reviewed.

-The cost of a rewrite is based on the organization size.
-We encourage subscribers to consider OSBA's Policy Update, manual maintenance oronline policy services, and a subscription to Policy Plus, following a rewrite to keep the board policy manual current and up-to-date.
+The cost of a rewrite is based on ADM.
+OSBA encourages subscribers to consider OSBA’s Policy Updatemanual maintenance or online policy services, and a subscription to Policy Plus, following a rewrite to keep the board policy manual current and up-to-date.

-Policy analysis - Another option to document the current status and needs of your existing policy manual.
+Policy analysis – Another option to document the current status and needs of the board’s existing policy manual.